cs-ed/impacts-Isasea/README.md

 Homework assignments are set up on Schoology and appear in the calendar for our class.
 Homework is assigned in class and completed in class.
 Collaboration is encouraged.
 Examples of homework:

 Read a Computer Science Article and summarize what the article is talking about.
 This way we are informed of what is current in the news and advances of Computer Science.
+What can we learn from this?

 Exams:

 Exams are not multiple choice but are projects.
 Projects all include a rubric, and students get to have a conference before they start their projects.
 Projects will be conducted in groups of four and done in class.
 Projects are student-centered based on the interest of students.
 Each group will be given the same grade and will be changed depending on the tasks assigned.
-The goal is to have students work with different people in a group setting.
+The goal is to have students work with different people in a group setting on topics that are important to the cyber world.

 ### Assessment